nvidia-holoscan/holohub/applications/h264/h264_endoscopy_tool_tracking_distributed/README.md

 ## Dev Container

-To start the the Dev Container, run the following command from the root directory of Holohub:
+To start the VS Code Dev Container, run the following command from the root directory of Holohub:

 ```bash
 ./dev_container vscode h264